-The First Week: 9/13
+The First Week

 Within the first four weeks of the semester, faculty notify the Academic Advising Center with names of students who are having attendance issues, behavioral issues in the classroom, late/missing assignments, or poor performance on quizzes and assignments.
 The professional advising team will follow up with those respective students to address the concerns.
 If your student gets an early alert, encourage your student to meet with both the faculty and academic advisor to discuss options to move forward.

-Students will register for courses online afterward.
+Students will register for courses online on an assigned registration date.
 Students cannot register if they have not met with their advisor.
+This is to ensure that the courses they sign up for will meet graduation requirements.
 Student Account holds (often due to incomplete immunization records or unpaid balances) will also prevent your student from registering on time.
-Encourage your student to look at course offerings on LOIS and in the Academic Catalog, and to think about appropriate courses before they visit their advisor.
+Encourage your student to look at course offerings in the Course Catalog and in the Academic Catalog, and to think about appropriate courses before they visit their advisor.

-Last Day to Withdraw from a Course: 11/7
+Last Day to Withdraw from a Course

 The last couple of weeks of class are very stressful for many students.
 Lots of support from home is welcome here!